 There is no doubt that the boating lifestyle can be expensive.
 Just how expensive depends on the size of the boat, where you keep it, and what you do with it.
-Buying the most expensive boat you can afford and underestimating operating expenses is something that normally results in either under-utilizing your boat because you can’t afford it, or the repo man taking your hard-won toy away.
+Buying the most expensive boat (currently $106 Million on Boat Trader) that you can afford and then underestimating your operating expenses and cost of ownership is something that normally results in either under-utilizing your boat because you can’t afford it, or the repo man taking your hard-won toy away.
 So, here’s my outline for estimating your annual operating costs and some tips on how to save money in a few areas.
 Hopefully, this will lead you to buying the right boat for your overall budget and intended use, and leave you enough money to enjoy it.

 You do have choices about what spending level you end up with.
 These revolve where you keep your boat and its resultant ease-of-use, and there are basically three levels.
 The first is trailering your boat; the boat resides on its trailer between trips to the water.
 The second level is for boats that stay in the water all season, requiring moorings and tender access, but are maintained by on a do-it-yourself basis.
 And the third level is for boats that not only stay in the water, but are docked, maintained, and stored at a professional boatyard.